B0neShAd0w/Capt-Cruncher/README.md

 # Capt.
 Cruncher
 Capt.
-Cruncher is a Python script for generating custom wordlists. \
+Cruncher is a Python script for generating custom wordlists based on an input of words, there are options to append and prefix characters to each result. \
 This has purely been created for use with CTF's.

 ![Screenshot 2023-06-09 150542](https://github.com/B0neShAd0w/Capt-Cruncher/assets/117080369/976e8506-02f0-41d7-abda-6993b6cdc04e)